mls-m5/script-21-10/README.md

 struct Bepa: impl Movable {
-   apa Apa // Will reduce the need for ever inheriting
+   apa Apa // Will reduce the need for ever inheriting }

+impl Bepa {
+   // This is a function that is not associated to a interface func somethingEntirelyDifferent() {
+      log.print("just some other behaviour")
+   }
+}

+impl Movable for Bepa {
    // Just just call interfaced functions on apa instead of implementing them impl Movable -> apa

    // Alternative syntax
    // Forward a single function to apa
-   // If the above statement is present this would not be needed impl func move -> apa
+   // If the above statement is present this would not be needed func move -> apa

-   // This is a function that is not associated to a interface func somethingEntirelyDifferent() {
-      log.print("just some other behaviour")
-   }
 }

 // Possible out of line way to define member variables func somethingEvenMoreDifferent(self Bepa) {